ardalis/GildedRoseStarter/README.md

 If you like or are using this project to learn, please give it a star.
 Thanks!

+## Watch online

+If you'd like to see how I complete this kata, I use it to demonstrate several refactoring techniques in my [Pluralsight Refactoring Fundamentals course](https://www.pluralsight.com/courses/refactoring-fundamentals).

 # More Katas

 https://github.com/ardalis/kata-catalog